 - The 2007 rally was the shortest in WRC history with a total distance of less than 850km.
 It still included more than 366km of stages and more than 43 per cent was competitive.

 - Sébastien Loeb scored six consecutive wins between 2006 and 2012 (the rally was absent in 2009 due to rotation).

-- A short street stage close to the service park returns to an early afternoon slot on Friday and Saturday.
+- León’s short street stage close to the service park will be run in darkness to end Saturday’s action.